jonlawlor/rel/README.md

 ==============================
 [ANN] Relational Algebra

 rel is a relational algebra package for Go, available at https://github.com/jonlawlor/rel.
 It provides an extensible ORM which can perform query rewrite.
 Relations are implemented as pipelines of tuples that are transformed and composed to produce results through a channel.
-The package is currently experimental, interfaces are subject to change, and you should not use it for anything requiring high performance.
+The package is currently experimental, interfaces are subject to change, and you should not use it for anything requiring even medium performance.

+quote:
 Relational queries are ideally suited to parallel execution; they consist of uniform operations applied to uniform streams of data.
 Each operator produces a new relation, so the operators can be composed into highly parallel dataflow graphs.
 By streaming the output of one operator into the input of another operator, the two operators can work in series giving pipelined parallelism.
 By partitioning the input data among multiple processors and memories, an operator can often be split into many independent operators each working on a part of the data.
 This partitioned data and execution gives partitioned parallelism.
 [1]

-Go's concurrency is great at expressing that pipelined parallelism.
-Most relational databases & ORMs completely hide those details.

-Go's interfaces are great at providing succinct extensibility.
-Most relational databases do not allow much in the way of extensibility; many do not allow arbitrary types of attributes, and very few allow new relational expressions to be defined.
+Go's concurrency mechanisms allow for fine control of the inherent parallelism in relational operations.
+Go's interfaces & duck typing are used to provide an extensible ORM that is capable of query rewrite.
+It is my hope that this package will produce some interesting approaches to implement relational expressions.

 We believe that the combination of relations, concurrency, and extensibility allows for something unique and interesting.
 This package is made to explore that idea.

-Here's an example of sparse matrix multiplication using rel:
+Here's an example of sparse matrix multiplication using rel (relational meets linear):

 ```go
 type matrixElem struct {